Language: EN

 A function always receives a copy of the parameters

 Therefore, the function that receives a parameter can never modify it, because it only has a copy.
-This has been the case since practically the beginning, and it is inherent to the way the current architecture of our processors works.
+This has been the case since practically the beginning, and it is inherent to the way our current processor architecture works.

-But of course, your functions not being able to modify anything… takes a lot of the fun out of them.
-So, what we can do is:
+But of course, the fact that your functions cannot modify anything… takes away a lot of the fun.
+Well, what we can do is one thing:

-• We pass a copy of the data to the function and modify its copy
+1. We pass a copy of the data to the function and it modifies its copy

-• I discard the original data and change it for the new copy
+3. I discard the data I had and replace them with the new copy

-But this would be very slow!
-I would have to be moving data around all the time.
-The thing is not going to work like that, it wasn’t practical at all.
+But this would be super slow!
+I would have to keep moving data back and forth all the time.
+That’s not going to work, it wasn’t practical at all.

-The very smart people who designed the processors already knew this.
-They had to invent a way for the functions, which can only receive data copies, to exchange data without having to copy all the entire data.
+The very intelligent people who designed the processors already knew this.
+They had to invent a way for functions, which can only receive copies of data, to exchange data without having to copy all the entire data.

-So, let’s see what they came up with to fix it, which is logically related to why there are value types and, above all, reference types.
+So let’s see what they invented to fix it, which is logically related to why there are value types and, above all, reference types.

-How we make a function able to modify a variable
+How to make a function able to modify a variable

-Imagine that you live in a shared apartment, with a roommate.
-To make it difficult, this roommate does not speak your language, and works at night so you can never see him in person.
-You communicate through photos by mobile.
+Imagine you live in a shared apartment with a roommate.
+To make it difficult, this roommate doesn’t speak your language and works at night, so you can never see him in person.
+You communicate through photos via mobile.

-You need your roommate to sign the lease.
-But you can’t send the lease to him by mobile, you can only send a photo of the lease.
+You need your roommate to sign the rental contract.
+But you cannot send him the contract via mobile, you can only send him a photograph of the contract.

 paso-por-valor-referencia-1

-You can try sending the photo over and over, but obviously your roommate can’t sign it.
-At most, he could print it and sign HIS copy of the lease.
-But not the real lease.
+You could try sending him the photograph over and over again, but obviously, your roommate cannot sign it.
+At most, he could print it and would sign HIS copy of the contract.
+But not the real contract.

-So, you come up with a different thing.
-I will leave the lease in a drawer, and send him a photo of the drawer where I’ve kept it.
+So you come up with a different idea.
+I will leave the contract in a drawer, and I send him a photo of the drawer where I have kept it.

 paso-por-valor-referencia-2

-So your roommate goes at night, takes the lease, signs it.
-And the next day, you retrieve the signed lease.
-Everyone is happy 😊.
+So your roommate goes at night, takes the contract, signs it.
+And the next day, you retrieve the already signed contract.
+Everyone’s happy 😊.

-In other words, instead of sending him your data, you send him a reference saying where the data is stored.
-So you both can modify the same data.
+That is, instead of sending him your data, you send him a reference saying where the data is stored.
+This way both of you can modify the same data.

 Passing parameters to functions